 Family Education Trips

 Complete Pre-Travel FormThere is a direct correlation between consistent school attendance and academic success.
 Families are encouraged to plan trips around the approved school calendar.
 The district discourages trips during the first two weeks of school, the last two weeks of school, and during any state assessment testing windows.
 Family educational trips/tours that are not approved will count as unexcused absences.
-Requests for family educational trips/tours should be accompanied by the Student Application for Family Educational Tour or Trip Form which is to be completed by the parent/guardian and submitted to the attendance/main office no later than two weeks before the scheduled trip.
+Requests for family educational trips/tours should be completed in Sapphire by the parent/guardian and submitted no later than two weeks before the scheduled trip.
 Family educational tours/trips, including college visits, will count toward the student's 10 permissible parental excused absences.Administrative discretion should be used when approving trips for students based on educational value and timing.
 Consideration shall be given to the length of the tour or trip, the number of requests made during the school year, attendance/academic reports, and whether the educational tour or trip is likely to advance the educational growth of the student.
 Administrative discretion should be used on a case-by-case basis.

 COVID-19 Travel Update